-Submit an application in advance

-- Submit a report of medical history and physical examination - Pass an eligibility check - Have a chronic medical condition or need which requires skilled nursing care or requires 24 hour assistance or supervision with activities of daily living
+- Submit an application in advance - Submit a report of medical history and physical examination - Pass an eligibility check - Have a chronic medical condition or need which requires skilled nursing care or requires 24 hour assistance or supervision with activities of daily living

 At times, admission may be deferred until an appropriate bed is available.
 Currently, there is a waiting list for admission to the Sgt.
-John L. Levitow Healthcare Center For more details on the facility and services it provides click on the appropriate category below
+John L. Levitow Healthcare Center.
+For more details on the facility and services it provides click on https://portal.ct.gov/DVA/Pages/Residential-and-Healthcare-Programs.
+Submit Application and required documents to: Department Of Veterans Affairs, Attn: Residential Admission Coordinator, 287 West Street, Rocky Hill, CT 06067 Fax: 860-616-3556.
+For questions regarding this application and admission to the Residential Facility call: (860) 616-3802.
+For form procurement clock on the following as needed: